 Complimentary soft drinks courtesy of the UCD College of Letters and Science

 Each month, Professor Jared Shaw with the UC Davis Department of Chemistry hosts the Davis Science Café, featuring scientists who are studying some of today’s cutting edge topics.
-This month’s guest is Professor Keith Baar from the UC Davis Department of Neurobiology, Physiology and Behavior who studies how fitness contributes to musculoskeletal development on the molecular level.
+This month’s speaker is Prof. Moshe Rosenberg in the UC Davis Department of Food Science and Technology who studies microencapsulating properties of proteins and lipids in dairy products.
 Invite a friend, and get here early to grab a seat at G. Street Wunderbar.
 Let’s drink to science!

 Sac Science Distilled